'Find the Children - 60 in India With Progeria' Campaign Reignites the Search for Children With Progeria in India | Devdiscourse

+The program, developed by The Progeria Research Foundation (USA), aims to find and assist children living with the rare, fatal rapid-ageing condition

-The Progeria Research Foundation (PRF; "nofollow" >www.progeriaresearch.org), the only organization in the world dedicated to discovering treatments and the cure for children with Progeria, today announced the launch of 'Find the Children - 60 in India with Progeria' campaign.
+MUMBAI, Sept.
+19, 2019 /PRNewswire/ -- The Progeria Research Foundation (PRF; www.progeriaresearch.org), the only organization in the world dedicated to discovering treatments and the cure for children with Progeria, today announced the launch of 'Find the Children - 60 in India with Progeria' campaign.
 The campaign is designed to create awareness among the general public and healthcare providers, in order to locate and assist children with this rare and fatal rapid aging condition.
 The India search calls for the public's help in finding undiagnosed children with Progeria, so they can have access to treatment and healthcare guidelines that can give them longer, more active lives.

 Progeria, also known as Hutchinson-Gilford Progeria Syndrome (HGPS) is a rare, fatal genetic condition characterized by the appearance of accelerated ageing in children.
 Children with Progeria die of heart disease at an average age of 14 years - the same heart disease that affects millions of normal aging adults.
 Other symptoms of Progeria include stiffness of joints and hip dislocation, growth failure, loss of body fat and hair, and aged-looking skin that gives children with Progeria a unique and similar appearance, despite differences in ethnic backgrounds.